 Educating your audience is essential.
 You want to give your readers accurate, useful information – for free.
 As a trusted resource, people will turn to you for help when they need it – and recommend you to their friends.
 Our neighbourhood auto-mechanic might write articles on:

 - how to check the oil and other fluid levels

 - how to choose the best windshield wiper blades

 - what to look for when buying a used car

-Whatever your business, explain terminology and definitions used in your industry.
+Whatever your business, explain the terminology and definitions used in your industry.
 Back up your words with research and references to build trust.

 Some business owners worry if they give away information for free, they will have fewer paying customers.
 The do-it-yourself crowd will indeed continue to do-it-themselves regardless of your online articles.
 But they are not your target market.
 Let them go.
-However, other people will see how much knowledge and skill is involved in creating high-quality products and services.
+However, other people will see how much knowledge and skill are involved in creating high-quality products and services.
 They are more likely to hire you instead of doing it themselves.
 Your blog just helped you find your target market!

 Craft Your Brand